artm/videoInput/README.txt

 line endings which are cured by the DShow.preprocess.sh (which simply calls unix2dos.exe on that file).
 After that patching actually fixes the MinGW incompatible files.

-(b) headers from BaseClasses directory of windows sdk.
+(c) headers from BaseClasses directory of windows sdk.
 I have managed to build with headers from Vista SDK.
 Since Microsoft notoriously breaks the internet, I will not provide an URL, other then

 	http://www.google.com/search?q=windows+sdk